prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

 .. http:post:: /tip-query

-  Query the status of an instance's tipping reserve.
+  Query the status of a tipping reserve.

-  **Request**

-  :query instance: instance to query

   **Response**

   :status 200 OK:
     A tip has been created.
 The backend responds with a `TipQueryResponse`_
-  :status 404 Not Found:
-    The instance is unknown to the backend.
   :status 412 Precondition Failed:
-    The instance does not have a tipping reserve configured.
+    The merchant backend instance does not have a tipping reserve configured.

   .. _TipQueryResponse:
   .. code-block:: tsref